Partnership Grant Program 2027-2028

 - Jobs, Opportunities, & Entrepreneurship

-- Benefits Access & Meeting Basic Needs
+- Benefits Access & Basic Needs

 RFPs for the remaining pillars will be released on a staggered schedule throughout the fiscal year.
-In January, United Way will publish:

 We encourage nonprofit partners to review the RFP and apply during the open application period.